 While feedback for Checkbook NYC was overwhelmingly positive, the city was looking to build on its initial success and expand beyond large data sets displayed in a tabular format.
 Simply stated, the city needed a solution that would make its vast amount of financial information easier for taxpayers to understand.
 The competitive Big Apple spirit led to another ambitious challenge: making New York the most fiscally transparent city in the United States.

-The New York City Comptroller’s Office selected REI Systems to develop the next version of Checkbook NYC due to the company’s strong track-record of developing government transparency websites, including USA Spending and IT Dashboard.
+The New York City Comptroller’s Office selected REI Systems to develop the next version of Checkbook NYC due to the company’s strong track-record of developing government transparency websites.

 REI’s new Checkbook NYC turns datasets from multiple systems into customizable data visualizations that allow citizens to stay informed and involved in the city’s spending.
 The web application’s intuitive dashboard combines graphs and user-friendly tables to make New York City’s spending, contracts, and payroll easy to understand.
 Users can then download the data and open source code from the application to build their own websites, perform their own analysis, and contribute back to Checkbook NYC.

 REI’s Agile delivery provides the NYC Comptroller with frequent product updates, allowing him to be actively involved in the development of the app.
-Data is processed quickly via multiple segment servers, which allows the ever-changing data to be updated constantly and provides the application 24×7 availability.
+Data is processed quickly and allows the ever-changing data to be updated constantly and provides the application 24×7 availability.

 Impact & Outcomes